Khelm2/khelm2.github.io/README.md

 https://khelm2.github.io/weather/

 ## Photomap Tour for Baton Rouge Restaurants
 A Leaflet map that shows four locations of restaurants.
 The locations appear as markers on the map.
-The markers can be selected.
-If a marker is clicked on a picture, as well as a descriptions pops up for the selected location.
+The markers can be selected: when selected, a picture, as well as a descriptions pops up for the selected location.

 https://khelm2.github.io/photomap/